thisisrandy/igo/README.md

 ### Running locally

-Run `poetry run connection_manager.py` from the root directory.
+Run `poetry run python connection_manager.py` from the root directory.
 You will also need an instance of the [frontend server](https://github.com/thisisrandy/igo-frontend) running in order to play.

 ### Technologies used